munyaradziantony/Open-loop-control-of-the-turtlebot3-using-python/README.md

-# enpm662_project0
+# Open loop control of the turtlebot3 using python
-Open loop control of the turtlebot3 using python
+	enpm662_project0

 System Specifications
 ===================================================================================================
 Operating System: Ubuntu 22.04
 ROS2 Distribution: ROS2 Humble
 ====================================================================================================
 1. TurtleBot3 Packages:
-	Open the commandprompt by ctrl + alt + T
+	Open the command prompt by ctrl + alt + T
 	Do the following in the command interface

 		cd testWS/ && mkdir src